In English

 Maria suddenly falls ill at the summer cabin and returns from the hospital using a wheelchair.
 Doctors do not agree on the nature of her illness, or even whether it exists at all.
 Maria’s parents argue that she will get better, but she has a hard time believing them.
 Her feminist mother is more concerned with the doctors’ sexist pseudodiagnoses than what happens to her daughter.

 Maria is not an artist, she just draws, whenever possible.
 For a living she restores and edits videos, other people’s lives.
-Rakish tomboy Kiki, self-destructive artist Sini, geeky wheelchair punk Teo and and art teacher Lyydi who has psoriatic arthritis leave their mark in Maria’s life, but even as an adult she feels like an outsider.
+Rakish tomboy Kiki, self-destructive artist Sini, geeky wheelchair punk Teo and art teacher Lyydi who has psoriatic arthritis leave their mark in Maria’s life, but even as an adult she feels like an outsider.
 Her darkest secrets still remain untold.

 Marian ilmestyskirja is an unusual debut novel that doesn’t shy away from taboos normally surrounding disability – or a cripfic, as the author has named the genre.
 Able-bodied readers have enjoyed the book as well, as is evident from following quotes from reviews.